Nimo

 Landfill produces leachate and methane; hazardous waste requires special disposal.

-Scale and duration of disturbance determine recovery time; chronic pollution causes long-term loss.
+Scale and duration of disturbances determine recovery time; chronic pollution causes long-term loss.

-Recycling and correct disposal of batteries and fridges prevents heavy metal and CFC release.
+Recycling and correct disposal of batteries and fridges prevent heavy metal and CFC release.

 Built with v0